Dcbate/Oracle/README.md

  🧱 SOLID Principles

+🎨 The Four Pillars of Object-Oriented

 This document is a living resource and should be maintained regularly to reflect updates in coding standards and best practices.

+Happy coding! 🚀